zepheira/bibframe/model/bfrare.md

 <!---

-BIBFRAME DCRMB is a starting point for rare book vocabularies using the BIBFRAME model and profiles.
-The scope of DCRMB is rare printed monographs of any type of production or age.
-Rare music, serials, maps and manuscripts are out of scope with the exception of individual serials or special issues that are treated as monographs.
-Although intended for the description of materials created before the introduction of machine printing during the 19th century, it may be used to describe any rare printed monograph including but not limited to artist' books, machine-press publications, printing-press publications and other contemporary print publications.
+BIBFRAME Rare is a starting point for rare materials vocabularies using the BIBFRAME model and profiles.
 It builds off of the BIBFRAME Lite vocabulary.
 It is framework conformant to BIBFRAME, the DCRM principles of construction, RDA where applicable. and where possible, link-compatible with the US Library of Congress's BIBFRAME vocabulary, http://bibframe.org/

-BIBFRAME DCRMB is expressed using the Versa data model, which also allows for full expression in RDF form.
+BIBFRAME Rare is expressed using the Versa data model, which also allows for full expression in RDF form.
 This particular file is in the Versa Literate syntax, based on the Markdown format
 <https://daringfireball.net/projects/markdown/basics>.